 When choosing a booster chair, it’s important to evaluate several factors and choose the one that best fits your needs.
 Here are some things to consider:

 Can My Infant Use a Booster Seat?

-Originally, booster seats were designed for toddlers and older children who weren’t quite big enough to reach the table while sitting in a regular chair and just needed a few extra inches to “boost” them up.
-However, today many booster seats on the market are designed with babies in mind.
+Originally, booster seats were designed for toddlers and older children who weren’t quite big enough to reach the table while sitting in a regular chair.
+However, many current booster seats are designed with babies in mind.

 Booster Seat Safety

 When considering a high chair or booster seat for your child, safety should be your top concern.
-In fact, in the U.S., one child is rushed to the emergency room every hour due to a high chair-related injury, the vast majority of which are falls (source).
-Thankfully, most models offer several methods of securing your child.
+In fact, in the U.S., one child is rushed to the hospital every hour due to a high chair-related injury, the vast majority of which are falls (1).
+Thankfully, most booster seat models offer several methods of securing your child.

-First, they attach to your chair by one or two adjustable straps.
-Usually one will wrap around the back of the chair and another will reach underneath.
-This two-strap method of securing the seat virtually eliminates the possibility that the seat will slip off your dining room chair.
+First, they attach to your chair with one or two adjustable straps.
+Usually, one will wrap around the back of the chair, and another will reach underneath.
+This two-strap method of securing the seat virtually eliminates the possibility of the seat slipping off your dining room chair.

 Second, they also secure your child.
 Some (primarily designed for younger babies) have a five-point harness system similar to what you would find in a car seat.
-Others (for toddlers and older children) have a lap belt that will keep them from toppling out of the seat.
+Others (for toddlers and older children) have a lap belt to keep them from toppling out of the seat.

-Choose a harness-style seat if you have a small baby, a mini Houdini, or a child who likes to stand up in their seat.
+Choose a harness-style seat if you have a small baby, a mini Houdini, or a child who likes to stand up in their high chair.